R0gue-one/Credit-Sea-Assignment/README.md

    - GET /pan/:pan – Get all credit profiles associated with a given PAN.

    - GET /stats/credit-score – Get statistics on credit scores, including average, min, max, and total profiles.

+### Front-End
+- #### `/upload`:
+  This React component provides an XML file upload and extraction and validates XML file to prevent corrupt upload:

+   - File Selection & Validation – Users can select an XML file manually or via drag-and-drop.
+The file is validated before upload.
+   - Upload Process – The selected file is uploaded to the backend.
+   - Extraction Process – Once uploaded, the file can be processed to extract relevant data.
+   - Error Handling & UI Feedback – Displays messages based on success and failure with background change reflecting the same.